-1 Click File > Save as Template.

-- 2 Type a name in the Save as list box. - 3 Locate the folder where you want to save the template. - 4 Click Save. - 5 In the Template properties dialog box, specify the options you want: - Title Assign a name to your template.
+- 1 Click File > Save as Template. - 2 Type a name in the Save as list box. - 3 Locate the folder where you want to save the template. - 4 Click Save. - 5 In the Template properties dialog box, specify the options you want: - Title Assign a name to your template.
 This name will appear with the thumbnail in the Templates pane. - Keywords Type keywords that you want to associate with the template.
-You can use these words to search for the template in the New from Template dialog box. - Sided Choose a pagination option. - Folds Choose a fold from the list. - Category Choose a category to assign to the template.
+You can use these words to search for the template on the Templates tab of the Create a New Document dialog box. - Sided Choose a pagination option. - Folds Choose a fold from the list. - Category Choose a category to assign to the template.
 To assign a custom category, choose New category from the Category list box, and type the category name in the box.